Joseph Horne Company: Flagship store

-The flagship Horne's Department Store in Pittsburgh was the city's first department store, and remained its only one until the founding of Kaufmann's in 1871.
+The former Joseph Horne Company flagship department store is located at the corner of Penn Avenue and Stanwix Street in downtown Pittsburgh.
 The L-shaped structure is actually three buildings built over the course of time.
-The first, is six-stories facing Penn Avenue and constructed in 1892.
-A six-story expansion was added to the west in 1897, followed by a seven-story addition in 1922.
+The central six-story building is 120 ft by 180 ft, fronting on Penn Avenue, and was originally built in 1893 to a design by Pittsburgh architect William Smith Fraser.
+In 1897, the building was almost completely destroyed by a fire even though it had been built using early fireproofing technologies.
+The results were widely discussed by engineers and some of the lessons learned were incorporated into the replacement building designed by Boston-based architects Peabody and Stearns.
+The new building was very similar in size and appearance to the original.
+The building was again heavily damaged by a fire in 1900 but fared better this time with the walls and steel frame surviving largely intact.

+The building to the east on Penn Avenue was also designed by Fraser and built in 1895.
+Originally a four-story office building, it was separated from the Horne store by a single house whose owner had refused to sell.
+When the house burned down in the 1897 fire, the office building—also badly damaged—was rebuilt and expanded into the adjoining space.
+Subsequently, the Horne department store took over the office building in 1903, and its height was increased to six stories.
+Struthers & Hannah were the architects for the remodeling.
+The third building, which makes up the rear of the present structure, is seven stories high and is also attributed to Peabody and Stearns.
+It was built in 1922–23.

 The store had four entrances — two on Stanwix Street, and two on Penn Avenue and contained 630000 sqft of selling space, making it the city's second largest department store.
 The store bore the Horne's name until August 29, 1994 when it became Lazarus.
 Lazarus only remained in the building for one year before closing the store and building a new location on Fifth Avenue.
 Oxford Development Co purchased the building with hopes of ground level retail while renting floors two through seven to Highmark Blue Cross Blue Shield.
 Old Navy opened 20000 sqft on the first two floors in 1996, but closed in 2003.
 Highmark Blue Cross Blue Shield then purchased the structure and occupies the office space to this day with retail space at ground level.

+The department store complex was designated a Historic Landmark by the Pittsburgh History and Landmarks Foundation in 1982.